kim-jaedeok/react-semantic-flex/README.md

 }
 ```

-of course, you may want to use `Flex` with not-flex-related attributes. `Flex` also support `className`.
+of course, you may want to styling `Flex` with not-flex-related attributes. `Flex` also support `className`.

 ```typescript
 import { Flex } from "react-semantic-flex";